NetApp/harvest/docs/resources/power-algorithm.md

 ## Node power

-Node power is calculated by collecting power supply unit (PSU) power, as reported by ONTAP, via `/api/private/cli/system/environment/sensors`.
+Node power is calculated by collecting power supply unit (PSU) power, as reported by REST `/api/private/cli/system/environment/sensors` or by ZAPI `environment-sensors-get-iter`.

 When a power supply is shared between controllers, the PSU's power will be evenly divided across the controllers due to load-sharing.